Chiragrchopra/Form-export-phpmyadmin/README.md

 - Form built using Bootstrap, PHP and MySQLi
 - Secure Admin login.
 - Viewing the database entries in tablular format.
-- Exporting Contents of PhpMyAddmin via Export button.
+- Exporting Contents of PhpMyAddmin in .csv format via Export button.
-- Auto creation of column names as given on PhpMyAdmin.
+- Auto-creation of column names as given on PhpMyAdmin.

 ## Screenshots